vfursov86/qpssbpmock/README.md

 ## Rinning options
 While local deploying you use the launchSettins.json, and appsettings.Development.json configuration files.
 In production deployment you using appsettings.json.
-If URL and port are not provided, the application runs at localhost:5000.
+If URL and port are not provided, the application runs at localhost:5055.
+Be careful about url while a production deployment!

 ## Logging
 Default logging is disabled and log4net used instead.